peerigon/value/README.md

 Fixes
 --------

 value contains a set of opinionated presumptions to avoid common and annoying pitfalls.
 It has been designed to act like you would expect from a language like ActionScript with optional static types.
-The returned value is not always conform with the JavaScript type-specification.
+The returned result is not always conform with the JavaScript type-specification.

 This is a collection of cases where value acts differently to the original `typeof`-operator: